Imagine ending a tiring day with a relaxing spa, right at home!

 The first step is to talk to a doctor if you are pregnant, suffering from an underlying medical condition, or want to stay cautious.
 After all, prevention is better than cure!

-Keep the water warm but not piping hot.
-Try not to go over 37-40 degrees °C, especially if you have heart disease or any other major health issue.
+Keep the warm water but not piping hot.
+Avoid going over 37-40 degrees °C, especially if you have heart disease or other major health issues.

-Also, do not stay in for more than 10 minutes to avoid feeling dizzy, dehydrated, etc.
+Also, do not stay in for more than 10 minutes to avoid feeling dizzy or dehydrated.

 3. Stay Hydrated